(548) 866-0300 London, Ontario

 convalescent care

-So with this type of care, older adults can get back on their feet without having to stay in a hospital.
-For instance, someone with hip replacement surgery may require initial support with moving around, cooking, laundry, and so on until they can return to their normal lifestyle — this is where convalescent care comes in.
+With this type of care, older adults can get back on their feet without having to stay in a hospital.
+For instance, someone with hip replacement surgery may require initial support with cooking, laundry, and mobility, so on until they can return to their normal lifestyle — this is where convalescent care comes in.

-At Seasons Retirement, we provide various care programs for older adults, including respite care, to ensure they enjoy a long and comfortable life.
-Our short-term stay program is excellent for a short-term trial stay or recovery after illness or operation.
+At Seasons Retirement Communities, we provide various care programs for older adults, including respite care, to ensure they enjoy a long and comfortable life.
+Our short-term stay program is excellent for a short-term trial stay or recovery after illness or injury.

 The goal of convalescent care is to nurture recovering older adults until they regain optimal health.
-Individuals may need convalescent care after hospital discharge following a fall accident, a stroke, or post-surgery recovery.
+Individuals may need convalescent care after hospital discharge following an accident, fall, or post-surgery recovery.
 The program allows them to return to their everyday lives and routine without requiring support to carry out activities.

-This program isn’t the best option for individuals who are unlikely to recover from their illnesses fully; in these cases, an assisted living program, a home nurse, or a live-in caregiver is more suitable, as these options provide the round-the-clock support required to live comfortably.
+This program isn’t the best option for individuals who are unlikely to recover from their illnesses fully; in these cases, an assisted living program, a home care service, or a live-in caregiver is more suitable, as these options provide the round-the-clock support required to live comfortably.

-Hence, Convalescent care is considered different from respite care.
-Respite care provides a substitute caregiver for someone whose regular carer is on a break because of an emergency or if the patient requires short-term care of no more than two weeks.
-Meanwhile, convalescent care can span months, pending the time the patient fully recovers from their illness or injury.
+Hence, convalescent care is considered different from respite care.
+Respite care provides a substitute caregiver for someone whose regular carer is on a break because of an emergency or if the person requires short-term care for a couple days to a few weeks.
+Meanwhile, convalescent care can span months, pending the time the person fully recovers from their illness or injury.

 Best Spaces For Convalescent Care